noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 - design your data model for requests that are evenly distributed across partitions
   - updating a single attribute in an item requires rewriting the entire item
 - read through the architecture section below, then read through it again
+- monitoring and troubleshooting: watch your metrics
+  - autoscaling takes time to get right, ensure your target utilization matches the spikes in your request patterns
+  - always include aws error codes in your cloudwatch logs
+  - enable cloudtrail so that control-plane operations (table create/update/etc) are tracked for later analysis
+  - cloudwatch is required to monitor table performance
+    - set alarms for tracking when specified metrics fall outside acceptable ranges
+- global tables
+  - provide extremely low latency to globa clients
+- Managing item expiration with TTL
+  - expire old items to keep your storage cost and RCU consumption low (and its free)
+    - this is often more cost effective than paying for the WCU to delete an item
+  - if implementing this feature ensure your reads check each item's timestamp
+- Using streams
+  - if implementing item TTL, you can watch the stream data and copy items into cold storage (e.g. s3)
+- IAM
+  - always follow principle of least privilege for users and roles
+  - for east/west in the same VPC always use a VPC endpoint for the dynamodb table
+    - this prevents traffic from ahving to treverse the publically routed internet using public addressing
+- Using DAX
+  - decreases the amount of RCUs required for a table, and smooths out spikey/inbalanced read loads
+  - reduces dynamodb's response time from single-digit millisecond to sub-millisecond
+  - use cases
+    - reduce response times of eventually-consistent read workloads
+    - reduce orpational and application complexity througha managed service with the same dynamdob API
+    - increase throughput for read-heavy/bursty workloads

 ### anti patterns